 How long will my quote be valid for?

-This is something that’s set by the car insurance companies themselves, rather than us.
-If you’d like to see when a car insurance quote is set to expire, click through to the providers own website.
-Be aware though that provider's change their pricing very often, so if you edit your quote you may find the price changes.
+This is something that’s set by car insurance providers, rather than us.
+If you’d like to see when a car insurance quote is set to expire, click through to the provider’s own website.
+But be aware that providers change their pricing often, so you may find the price changes if you edit your quote.
 The only way to guarantee a price is to buy straight away.

-Is it OK just to buy the cheapest car insurance?
+Is it okay just to buy the cheapest car insurance?

-It’s easy to find the lowest prices because we put the cheapest car insurance quotes at the top of the page.
-But the cheapest policy might not be the best to suit you.
-Do check that it offers everything you need – for example, would you need a replacement car or windscreen replacement if your car got damaged?
+It’s easy to find the lowest prices because we put the cheapest car insurance quotes at the top of the quotes results page.
+But the cheapest policy might not be the best for you.
+Do check that it offers everything you need – for example, would you need a courtesy car or windscreen replacement if your car got damaged?

-I’ve got a page of quotes, can I change my level of cover from third party to comprehensive?
+I have a list of quotes.
+Can I change my level of cover from third-party to comprehensive?

-Our quote page helps you compare important policy options.
-These include things like courtesy car, breakdown and legal cover.
-These options are listed side by side so it’s easy to compare car insurance policies.
-Just remember that sometimes these will be optional extras that you may have an addition cost.
+When you get a quote with us, you can compare important policy options.
+These include courtesy car, breakdown and legal protection cover.
+Just remember that sometimes these will be optional extras that may have an additional cost.

-Do check the details though.
+And check the details.
 Will your breakdown cover be home-start or roadside?
 Is the courtesy car available for car repairs or just in case of a write-off?